 A yet further move towards an extreme position can be found in Marc Saporta's Composition No. 1, of which Johnson was aware.
 This novel is entirely loose-leafed, and its 150 pages can be read in any order.

-To resume, with hypertext, rather than 'nothing follows', it might be argued that 'everything follows', an abundance of sequences which undermine contingency, and hence, 'narrative drive'.
+To resume, with hypertext, which can be considered an example of ergodic discourse, rather than 'nothing follows', it might be argued that 'everything follows', an abundance of sequences which undermine contingency, and hence, 'narrative drive'.
 [For a further discussion of this point, see the post Anime].

 The issue becomes, then, that of 'drive' or 'movement' or 'passage'.
 According to Meek, "Shishkin presents a universe in which each life is an implicit plea for its own value, measured in the fine grain of experienced detail."